blackbird-eu/community-scripts/GTM-subdomain-enum/README.md

-  # GTM Subdomain Enumeration script
+  # Google Tag Manager Subdomain Enumeration script
   Enumerate subdomains using Google Tag Manager!
   ## Description
   Enumerate subdomains using Google Tag Manager!
 GTM Scripts can contain subdomains of your target domain and you can use these to include them into your recon process.